saaditory/livedata-cpp/README.md

 LiveData is an observable data holder class written in C++.
 The data inside a LiveData instance can be observed anytime for new changes.
 It provides a function callback when the data inside the LiveData changes.

+This is a header-only library and requires only one header file to be included in the code.

 This library is similar to [Android's LiveData](https://developer.android.com/topic/libraries/architecture/livedata) concept.

 ## Supported Data Types: